• Skip to primary navigation

 If you freeze your lemonade concentrate in large blocks (for eg 500ml), it is best to let the concentrate melt first before mixing it with water.
 If you freeze the concentrate in smaller molds, the concentrate will not take too long to melt and therefore, need not be melted first before using.

 • To make lemonade drink in a 2000ml pitcher: Use the same measurement as above.
-For easy use, freeze the concentrate in 500ml volume ziplock bags or molds and label accordingly.
+For easy use, freeze the concentrate in 500ml volume ziploc bags or molds and label accordingly.
 Let the concentrate melt/thaw first before mixing the lemonade drink.

 • To make lemonade drink in a single serving of 350ml: Use the same measurement as the liquid concentrate above.
 For easy use, freeze the concentrate in 75ml capacity molds.
 To make the lemonade, simply drop one cube of the frozen concentrate into your glass and top it with water.
 Let it melt completely before adding any ice and serving.